 The skills in Upper school build upon the skills from middle school.
 Whilst it is important to study for accreditation, there is a greater focus on the skills and knowledge needed to support our pupils when they leave to go on to the next stage.
 This includes drug education, protection from extremism, online safety and sex and relationship education.
 Functional maths and literacy remain high on the agenda.
 Communication is also a skill to be developed, particularly in relation to the world of work.
 E.g., Interview skills.
 As part of the curriculum pupils experience the world of work, volunteering, travel training, charity work, being a prefect and representing the school council.
 There are opportunities to experience competitive sport and to develop coaching skills.
 There is a focus on practising the skills that may be used in the place of work such as barista training and food preparation and safety.
 Pupils gain a greater understanding of themselves in relation to their community as well as the cultures that determine it.

 Executive Headteacher - Quality of Provision Analysis and Impact

 The Blue Tangerine Federation Governors - Monitoring of Quality of Provision

 Head of School - Development of Framework, Intent, Standards, Training Needs

 Deputy Head of School (From September 2021) - Curriculum Leader of Teams: Strategy and Operation, Delivery and Training Needs, Analysis

-Pathway Teams (Leaders, Teachers, TAs) - Evaluating the Pathways of learning from Y2 to Yr11 and beyond; triangulating content, teaching and progress.
+Curriculum Learning Areas Teams (Leaders, Teachers, TAs) - Evaluating the provision across the Tiers of learning from Y2 to Yr11 and beyond; triangulating content, teaching and progress.
 Curriculum Area Audit, Overview, Topic Coverage, Age-related content and Teaching Resources, Learning Sequencing and Analysis

 Heads of Department - Coverage, Standards, Assessment, Implementation, Interventions, Action Planning, Analysis